John Winkin: Post-War life

 Following his military discharge, Winkin returned to New Jersey.
-Though his college coach Coombs had suggested the coaching profession, Winkin knew his parents would scoff at such a decision as a waste of his education.
-Instead he pursued a career in journalism, joining McFadden Publications in 1946 as a writer and founding editor of Sport Magazine, and authoring his pieces as Johnny Winkin.
-The connections developed through his reporting and interview work led to a broadcasting position with the New York Yankees, where he hosted the first pre-game baseball TV show in the nation alongside Mel Allen and Curt Gowdy.
+His college coach Coombs had suggested the coaching profession to Winkin, but he pursued a career in journalism, later becoming a founding editor of Sport Magazine.
+He was hired for a broadcasting position with the New York Yankees, where he hosted the first pre-game baseball TV show in the nation alongside Mel Allen and Curt Gowdy.
 Winkin became friends with Joe DiMaggio, and he chose to wear jersey #5 at each of his college coaching stints in honor of the Yankee legend.
 Winkin also made his first foray into coaching, becoming manager of the American Legion baseball team in Englewood.

-In 1949 Dr. Harry Stearns, superintendent of Englewood schools and a friend of Winkin, suggested he revisit coaching.
-Winkin then became head football coach at Dwight Morrow High School in Englewood, where he was a baseball coach and history teacher.
+In 1949 Winkin became head football coach at Dwight Morrow High School in Englewood, where he was also a baseball coach and history teacher.
 To appease his parents, Winkin resumed studies at Columbia University, earning his Master's and Doctorate in education.
 His doctoral thesis was on the statistical probabilities of the double play.

 Among the rival schools Winkin coached against was St. Cecilia's, also in Englewood, where the head coach was Vince Lombardi.
 Winkin and the future Green Bay Packers legend became close friends and bridge partners.

 Colby College

 In 1954 Coombs recommended Winkin to his alma mater, Colby College.
 Winkin spent the next 20 years there as baseball coach and athletic director.
 As an administrator he served as president of the Eastern College Athletic Conference, and also as a vice president of the National Collegiate Athletic Association.

-Winkin attended Graylag Basketball Camp on Wild Goose Pond in Pittsfield, New Hampshire 1962,63,64 & 65'.
-The Camp was run by Bob Cousy and they became friends.

 Winkin was named National Baseball Coach of the Year in 1965.
 During his tenure he also served as an area scout for the Boston Red Sox for several years.
-He also developed a friendship with Ted Williams, and Winkin coached at Williams' summer youth baseball camps in Lakeville, Massachusetts for 15 years.
+He also developed a friendship with Ted Williams, and Winkin coached at Williams' summer youth baseball camps in Lakeville, Massachusetts, for 15 years.

 Two of Winkin's players at Colby, Norm Gigon and Ed Phillips, went on to play in the major leagues.

 As athletic director, Winkin hired Dick Whitmore as men's basketball coach in 1970.
 Whitmore compiled a 637–341 record and a .651 winning percentage over his 40-year career, and retired in March 2011 with the seventh-highest all-time victory total in NCAA Division III men's basketball.

 In 1973–74, Winkin's final year at Colby, he served as president of the National Association of Collegiate Directors of Athletics.
 He compiled a record of 301–202–5 over his baseball coaching tenure with the school.